microsoft/surface-duo-sdk-unity-samples/duo-screenhelper/README.md

 - Unity 2020.3.14f1
 - Project settings for Android
-- Surface Duo device
+- Surface Duo or Surface Duo 2 device (or other foldable that supports Jetpack Window Manager)

 _^ Unity 2019.3 and later will [not deploy to x86-based Android emulators](https://blogs.unity3d.com/2019/03/05/android-support-update-64-bit-and-app-bundles-backported-to-2017-4-lts/) so a Surface Duo device is required for testing.
 Use an older commit of this repo that targets Unity 2018 for Surface Duo emulator support._

 ### Dual-screen information

-Uses [Jetpack Window Manager beta01](https://developer.android.com/jetpack/androidx/releases/window#window-1.0.0-beta01) to surface folding feature information.
+Uses [Jetpack Window Manager 1.0.0](https://developer.android.com/jetpack/androidx/releases/window#window-1.0.0) to access folding feature information.

 ### Hinge angle sensor